Jierark/Notes/MIT Class Notes/6.5820/Lecture 7.md

 # Issues with BGP
 BGP is an incredibly complex protocol with many parameters that need to be fine-tuned to work correctly.
 It also needs to accommodate ISP policies which may not be optimal in terms of delays or lengths.
 As a result, BGP is prone to misconfiguration.
 BGP is also slow to converge during failure recovery, and it can suffer from performance, especially in app-specific contexts.

 BGP also has a large issue with security and a lack of authorization.
 This is mostly due to its design.
 For an example, see the example in the reading with Youtube and Pakistan.
--
+There are two possible ways to include security in BGP:
+- Origin authentication - An AS announces that it "owns" a specific IP range.
+This requires either a form of registry or another self-certifying binding between the AS and the specified IP range.
+- Path authentication - Routes are augmented with a cryptographic scheme such that any tampering of the advertisement is difficult.
+One can achieve this with a number of asymmetric cryptography schemes.

+BGP also suffers from a vulnerability known as BGP hijacking.
+In short, a malicious BGP router can announce it has a path to a certain IP range to neighboring ASes.
+This router is placed in a way such that the actual owner of the IP range is far from the targeted ASes.
+There are a few potential harms of BGP hijacking:
+- Loss of availability as packets going to that destination end up going nowhere.
+- Abuse of IP Addresses (not sure what this means)
+- Fake end points can hijack requests intended for the destination and steal sensitive information.
+This has already been used to steal cryptocurrency, for example.